 The green parts of celery are high in roughage.
 This makes celery excellent in curing constipation.

 Celery is highly alkaline due to its sodium content.
 This helps to cure excessive body acidity.
-High acid in body is responsible for casing many diseases and celery can protects organs from acid damage.
+High acid in the body is responsible for casing many diseases and celery can protects organs from acid damage.

 Celery contains luteolin and quercentin, flavonoids which are acknowledged antioxidants.

 Celery is natural diuretic.
 Diuretics are agents that causes production of urine.
 This property helps to eliminate excess water from the body, and also regulation of the body temperature.

 The intake of celery is beneficial in arthritis and gout patient, as it help to flush away the uric acid crystals that build up around the joints.

 Celery contains eight different families of anti-cancer compound, such as phthalide, and polyacetylens, that detoxify carcinogenic in cigarette smoke.

 - Antioxidant, protects cells from free radical damage

 - Good source of calcium, iron, potassium and magnesium